 In the signal transduction network, the receptors are taken as the nodes which are connected by signaling molecule.
-Generally speaking, the receptors are not uniformly distributed spatially.
-Though the connections between the nodes are not directly related to the spatially distribution of receptors, it makes the network architecture more complex.
+Generally speaking, the receptors are not uniformly distributed spatially, which makes the network architecture more complex.
 It is also well known that the intracellular space is crowded with organelles and various obstructions~\cite{Rothman1994}.
 The diffusing signaling molecule has to navigate between complex intracellular structures.
-Besides, the receptors usually embedded on the biomembrane, which is not flat.
+Besides, the receptors usually embed on the biomembrane, which is not flat.
 For example, the ryanodine receptor (RyR) distributes on the endoplasmic reticulum, which is folded in the cytoplasm, and some parts of different sheets may be very close to each other.
 The calcium signale transduction also happens at the ER-PM junction~\cite{Jing2015,Prakriya2015,Jiang2021}.
 In this way, signals can be communicated between distant regions in the biomembrane.
 The connections between receptors can be very complex.
-In the words of the network science, the single transduction should be on some types of the networks.
+In the words of the network science, the signal transduction should occure on some types of the networks.
 However, based on the current knowledge, we do not know their explicit network architectures.
 Thus, it is interesting to study the effect of different network architectures on signal transduction, especially whether the biological function performs stably and similarly with different network architectures.